 Ian joins us as the General Manager of Venture North, RCFL's Social Venture.
 He got his start at Redeemer Center in 2017 through the Lutheran Volunteer Corps as the Administration and Communications Assistant.
 After his service year ended, he was hired on as Communications Director and utilized his skills of photography, web design, and marketing to advance RCFL's mission.
 Having recognized his new-found passion for Venture North and the biking community, Ian shifted his focus from the office to the bike shop.
 Ian has a background in cultural anthropology, photography, and interfaith studies and is glad to be able to invest his skills into a community of loving and courageous people.

-Zoe Massaquoi joins the Finance Department of Redeemer Center for Life.
+Zoe Massaquoi first joined the Finance Department of Redeemer Center for Life in 2019.
+Later that year, she transitioned to her current role as the Director of Operations and Housing.
 She is a former Assistant to two Former Bishops’ Assistants at the Minneapolis Area Synod.
 Zoe hails from Liberia, West Africa where she served as Former Deputy Minister of Finance and Debt Management and a Former President of the National Housing and Savings Bank.
 Zoe also served as a Former Lecturer of Accounting at the University of Liberia.
 Her last job was as Tax Associate with the H & R Block.
 It is her intention to foster meaningful relationships here at Redeemer Center for Life.